gchq/sleeper/docs/usage/ingest.md

 ./scripts/report/ingestJobStatusReport.sh <instance-id> <table-name> [options]
 ```

 The instance ID and table name are required.
-The output format is set with `--output-type`, which accepts `STANDARD`
+The output format is set with `--report-type`, which accepts `STANDARD`
 (the default) or `JSON`.
 The jobs to include are chosen with one of the query type options below.
 If you don't set a
 query type, the script will prompt you for one.